pughlab/pipeline-suite/README.md

     - sequence type (one of exome, targeted, rna or wgs)
     - path to reference genome (requires .fa, .dict and .fai files)
     - path to GTF file (if desired)
-    - path to target intervals (exome capture kit [bed; bgzipped and tabix indexed], if defined)
+    - path to target intervals (exome capture kit [bed], if defined)
+    - path to panel of normals (optional if developed elsewhere)

    - varscan requires:
     - path to reference genome (requires .fa, .dict and .fai files)
     - path to sequenza.R script
     - path to target intervals (exome capture kit [bed], if defined)
     - path to GTF file (if desired)
+    - path to panel of normals (optional if developed elsewhere)

    - delly requires:
     - path to reference genome (requires .fa, .dict and .fai files)